mengxiong10/vue2-datepicker/README.md

 import 'vue2-datepicker/locale/zh-cn';
 ```

-You can override the default locale by `lang`.
+You can also override some of the default locale by `lang`.
 [Full config](https://github.com/mengxiong10/vue2-datepicker/blob/master/locale.md)

 ```html